 Road Rage and Aggressive Driving

-If a driver was injured you or damaged your property by driving aggressively, then it is important to demand accountability.
-Contact the Persons Firm online or give us a call at 770 424 5125 immediately for a free consultation.
+If you have been injured by an aggressive driver, then it is important to demand accountability.
+Contact the Persons Firm online or give us a call at (770) 424-5125 immediately for a free consultation.
 We will help you obtain the money you need to recover from your injuries.